mazen-elba/mazen-elba/README.md

 <p align="center">

-I am a Data Engineer with a background as a Backend Developer.
+I am a Software Developer (Back-End | NodeJS) with a background in Biomedical Science.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 </P>
 <p>
 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.